-This chapter describes the basic requirements for the design and installation of GMSs located on transmission and distribution systems.
+This chapter describes the basic requirements for the design and installation of GMScomponents located on transmission and distribution systems.

-4.5 Transmission GMS requirements
+5.1 Transmission GMS requirements

-The basic provisions of the GTAC and the GTAC Metering Requirements (largely reflecting BS 1776) relating to GMS design and installation are:
+The basic provisions of the GTAC and the GTAC Metering Requirements (largely reflecting BS 1776) relating to the GMS design and installation of GMS components are:

-A GMS at a receipt points is required to have a primary and a verification meter
+A GMS at a receipt points is Receipt points are required to have a primary and a verification meter A verification meter is required at each receipt point

-All receipt point GMS will allow for in-service verification of meters by having a primary meter and a verification meter that can be run in series when required.
+All receipt points-GMS will allow for in-service verification of meters by having a primary meter and a verification meter that can be run in series when required.
 (Metering Requirements, p 14, as per BS 1775 s7.6.1)

-A GMS will include a chromatograph
+A gas chromatograph is a required components are requiredReceipt pointAll new meters A GMS will include a chromatograph